Thread: Hardcore Muay Thai training

 4/01/2005 9:24pm, #32

-Author of Philosophy of Fighting: Morals and Motivations of the Modern Warrior
+Author of The Soul of Fighting: Martial Arts, Combat Sports and the Search for Warrior Wisdom

 - Join Date